 Our G&A expenses include the non-cash expense for unit-based compensation for equity awards granted to our employees and directors.
-For the nine months ended September 30, 2021, stock-based compensation expense was \$0.1 million as compared to stock-based compensation expense of \$2.6 million for the nine months ended September 30, 2020.
+For the year ended December 31, 2021, unit-based compensation expense was \$0.1 million, as compared to unit-based compensation expense of \$2.5 million for the year ended December 31, 2020.

 Impairment of Long-Lived Assets.
-We recognized no impairment of long-lived assets expense for the nine months ended September 30, 2021.
-We recognized \$1.3 million of impairment of long-lived assets expense for the nine months ended September 30, 2020, due to a write off of a vendor deposit during the period.
+We recognized no impairment of long-lived assets expense for the year ended December 31, 2021.
+We recognized \$1.3 million of impairment of long-lived assets expense for the year ended December 31, 2020, due to a write off of a vendor deposit during the period.

 Interest expense, net.
-Interest expense, net decreased by \$3.3 million to \$20.8 million for the nine months ended September 30, 2021, as compared to \$24.1 million for the nine months ended September 30, 2020.
-The decrease is primarily due to the recognition of a gain on extinguishment of debt of \$4.5 million due to the forgiveness of the SBA Paycheck Protection Program Loan and the related accrued interest expense during the period.
-This decrease was partially offset by increased debt discount amortization expense of \$0.8 million.
+Interest expense, net increased by \$9.4 million to \$42.2 million for the year ended December 31, 2021, as compared to \$32.8 million for the year ended December 31, 2020.
+The increase is primarily due to the recognition of a loss on extinguishment of debt of \$16.4 million resulting from the recognition of unamortized debt discount and deferred financing costs of \$11.9 million and a make-whole premium of \$4.5 million paid upon redemption of the 2018 Term Loan Credit Facility.
+This increase was partially offset by the recognition of gain on extinguishment of debt of \$4.5 million due to the forgiveness of the SBA Paycheck Protection Program Loan and the related accrued interest expense during the period, and decreased interest expense of \$1.7 million and decreased debt discount amortization of \$0.8 million related to the Term Loan Credit Facility.

 Income tax expense.
-Income tax expense increased by \$0.1 million to \$0.3 million for the nine months ended September 30, 2021, as compared to \$0.2 million for the nine months ended September 30, 2020.
+Income tax expense increased by \$0.5 million to \$0.8 million for the year ended December 31, 2021, as compared to \$0.4 million for the year ended December 31, 2020.
 The increase is primarily due to increased revenues, which increased our liability related to Texas franchise taxes.